-The core purpose of this policy is the prohibition of sex-based harassment, including sexual harassment, sexual assault, stalking, dating violence or domestic violence and sexual exploitation.
+The core purpose of this policy is the prohibition of sex-based harassment and retaliation which can encompass sexual harassment, sexual assault, stalking, dating violence or domestic violence and sexual exploitation.
 When an alleged violation of this policy is reported, the allegations are subject to resolution as determined by the Title IX Coordinator (or designee), and as detailed below.

 When the Respondent is a member of the University community, a Formal Complaint may be filed and a grievance process may be available regardless of the status of the Complainant, who may or may not be a member of the University community.
-This community includes, but is not limited to, students, student organizations, faculty, administrators, and staff.
-The procedures below may be applied to incidents, to patterns, and/or to the campus climate, all of which may be addressed and investigated in accordance with this policy.
+This community includes, but is not limited to, students, student organizations, faculty, administrators, staff, and third parties.
+The procedures below may be applied to incidents, to patterns, and/or to the institutional culture/campus climate, all of which may be addressed and investigated in accordance with this Policy.